egomobile/node-orm-pg/README.md

 // ... and add it to database
 await context.insert(newUser);

-// depending on data adapter, it might be
-// possible to do raw queries
+// do raw queries
-const result: any = await context.query(
+const result: QueryResult<any> = await context.query(
   "SELECT * FROM users WHERE id=$1 AND is_active=$2;",
   23979,
   true